bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-07-04-lighthouse.md

 This was a present from Artavazd Peleshian.
 This fragment appears in one of his films, which he made out of found footage.
 And then he gave it to me.

-_This is your debut feature and you made a short film before,_ Farewell_.
-How did you come to make films?_
+_This is your debut feature and you made a short film before,_ Farewell. _How did you come to make films?_

 You know about my short film, that’s great!
 I finished VGIK [Russian Film Institute in Moscow] and graduated in 2003 with that film.
 Then I decided to make a feature but I actually prefer _Farewell_ to _The Lighthouse_…